Tax Management India. Com

 X X X X Extracts X X X X

-..... provisions of section 10AA as used in section 80lA of the lT Act.
+..... ar expression used in the provisions of section 10AA as used in section 80lA of the lT Act.
 In the section 10AA(1), the Expression is as " hundred percent of profit or gains derived from the export of such articles or things or from services " and in section 80lA(1), includes any profits and gains derived by an undertaking ".
 Hence, the CIT (A) ought to have followed decision of the Hon'ble SC in case of M/s Liberty lndia.
 12. The CIT(A) has erred in giving finding that the provision of section l0BA are similar to the provisions of section 80HHC.
 The CIT(A) has not noticed that in clause "bba" of explanation to section 8OHHC, the expression "profits of the business " is defined and it includes income accrued/received from DEPB/DDB, where as there is no such definition in section 10AA.
 The Sub- Section 7 of section 10AA gives a formula for determination of eligible deduction only."
 2 Vide grounds No. 1 to 8, the grievance of the department relates to the deletion of disallowance of claim made by the Assessing Officer under section 10AA of the I.T.
 Act, 1961 (hereinafter referred to as "Act", for short).
-3. The facts related to this issue in brief are that the assessee has filed e-return of income on 2 .....
+3. The facts related to this issue in brief are that the assessee has filed e .....

 X X X X Extracts X X X X